Rachana16-2004/Social-Wall-frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-# Social Wall Flutter App
+# Social Wall App

-This is a **Social Media Wall** application built using **Flutter** for the frontend .
+This is a **Social Media Wall** application built using **React** for the frontend .
 Users can post status updates with images, like and comment on posts, and manage their own posts including editing and deleting.

 ## 🚀 Features